All-Sports Museum

 The History

-The All-Sports Museum opened its doors at the southwest end of Beaver Stadium (next to the bookstore) in 2001 as part of the broader stadium expansion project brought the East Suites and the Mt.
+The All-Sports Museum opened its doors at the southwest end of Beaver Stadium (next to the bookstore) in 2001 as part of the broader stadium expansion project that brought the East Suites and the Mt.
 Nittany Club to the newly cantilevered south endzone that fall.

 The late Lou Prato (PSU Class of 1959) spearheaded the Museum project and served as its first Director from 2001-2005.
 Prato was considered a Penn State historian who authored 7 books revolving around the football program under Joe Paterno.